DanAlvares/rock-paper-scissors/README.md

 I have added a button that extends the game

 ## Approach
-I had planned to use Web Components (or at least Custom Elements), but after about 30 minutes fiddling with Babel/TypeScript/Webpack/polyfills, just to support IE11, I abandoned that idea on and added the markup in straight in the `/public/index.html`
+I had planned to use Web Components (or at least Custom Elements), but after about 30 minutes fiddling with Babel/TypeScript/Webpack/polyfills, just to support IE11, I abandoned that idea and added the markup straight in the `/public/index.html`

 ### CSS
 I didn't spend too much time on styling.
 The UI is quite rudimentary.
 I found myself wasting too much time trying to utilise the newer CSS features, such as Custom Properties, Grid etc. to support IE11